By Cohort | |

 Lillian Cruz-Orengo

-CAMPOS Faculty Scholar (2014-2015) and Assistant Professor of Anatomy, Physiology and Cell Biology
+Associate Professor, Anatomy, Physiology and Cell Biology

-Dr. Cruz-Orengo studies rodent models of neurological disorders, including trauma, chronic pain, and inflammatory-induced neurodegeneration.
+Cruz-Orengo studies rodent models of neurological disorders, including trauma, chronic pain, and inflammatory-induced neurodegeneration.

 Cindy Rubio González

-Dr. Rubio Gonzalez is a software engineer who focuses on developing and applying program-analysis techniques to make software more reliable.
+Rubio Gonzalez is a software engineer who focuses on developing and applying program-analysis techniques to make software more reliable.

 Anna La Torre

-CAMPOS Faculty Scholar (2014-2015) and Associate Professor of Cell Biology and Human Anatomy
+Associate Professor, Cell Biology and Human Anatomy

-Dr. La Torre combines molecular and cellular biology, stem cells, and mouse studies to study neuronal development.
+La Torre combines molecular and cellular biology, stem cells, and mouse studies to study neuronal development.

 Mariel Vazquez

-CAMPOS Faculty Scholar (2014-2015) and Professor of Mathematics and of Microbiology and Molecular Genetics
+Professor, Mathematics and of Microbiology and Molecular Genetics

-Dr. Vazquez is a mathematical biologist with a specialization in the applications of topology to the study of DNA.
+Vazquez is a mathematical biologist with a specialization in the applications of topology to the study of DNA.